-NARA's Central Plains Region (Kansas City, MO) has a small index of St. Louis naturalizations done in Federal Courts.
+NARA's Kansas City, Missouri branch has a small index of St. Louis naturalizations done in federal courts.
 If you find someone in this index then you should contact them for copies of the records.

 Surviving St. Louis Circuit Court declarations are indexed in the online indexes listed above.
 Many St. Louis Declaration of Intention records in this time period have not survived.

-A small number of declarations of intention were done in the Federal U.S. District & Circuit Courts.
-These have been indexed online...
+A small number of declarations of intention were done in the Federal U.S. District and U.S. Circuit Courts.
+These have been indexed online here...

-The FHL also has microfilmed copies of many St. Louis naturalization records.
+The Family History Library (FamilySearch) also has microfilmed copies of many St. Louis naturalization records.
 Some of these may be viewable online (look for the camera icons).
 Some may be viewable online only at a Family History Center or affiliated library (the camera icon will have a key above it).
-You can find what material the FHL has at the links belwow.
-Note: the two groups have inter-mixed records (city and county) so you may need to check both.
+You can find what material they have at the links below.
+Note: the two groups may have inter-mixed records (city and county) so you may need to check both.

 St. Louis Naturalization Records After Sept.
-26, 1906...The U.S. District Court Naturalization Records formerly kept at the Federal Courts Building (at 12th & Market, across the street from the Civil Courts Building) have been moved to the Kansas City, MO branch of the National Archives (NARA).
+26, 1906...The U.S. District Court naturalization records formerly kept at the Federal Courts Building (at 12th and Market, across the street from the Civil Courts Building) have been moved to the Kansas City, Missouri branch of the National Archives (NARA).
 They have these records through 1991.